milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-helm.md

 $ helm repo update
 ```

-## Install Insight while installing Milvus
+## Install Attu while installing Milvus

-Start Milvus and Insight with Helm by specifying the release name, the chart, and the parameters that indicate the installation and service mode of Insight.
+Start Milvus and Attu with Helm by specifying the release name, the chart, and the parameters that indicate the installation and service mode of Attu.
 This topic uses `my-release` as the release name.
 To use a different release name, replace `my-release` in the command.

-Insight provides services in the following three modes among which you can select to suit your scenario.
+Attu provides services in the following three modes among which you can select to suit your scenario.
 It is recommended to use Ingress mode.
 Port-forward mode is suggested to be used in test environment only.

 - [Ingress mode](#Ingress-mode)
 - [LoadBalancer mode](#LoadBalancer-mode)